lukezhao2008/Leonardo_IOT_ML_PW_2018/Exercise_02/Exercise_02.md

 1. Congratulations!
 You have successfully created a new data model.

 ### <a name="device-and-sensor-onboarding"></a> Device and sensor onboarding
-Each device exchanges data with a specific protocol (for example: MQTT in this exercise).
-Each device corresponds to 1 unique physical node.
-We need to create physical node that corresponds to a physical device.
-In the following section, it is described how to create a Device for the MQTT network.
+EEach device exchange data with a specific protocol (for example: REST in this exercise).
+We need to create that corresponds to a physical device.
+In the following section, it is described how to create a device for the REST network.
 Also we onboard all the sensors and Actuators for the Device.

 1. Use the main menu to navigate to the **Device Management -> Devices** section and click on the "**+**" sign to start the device creation process